LibreTexts/ngshare/docs/user_guide/upgrade.rst

 Upgrading ngshare
 -----------------
-If you installed ngshare using a helm chart, upgrading is as simple as a `helm update`:
+If you installed ngshare using a helm chart, upgrading is as simple as a `helm upgrade`:

 .. code:: bash